Mary Catherine Phee

-Mary Catherine "Molly" Phee (born 1963) is an American diplomat who has served as Assistant Secretary of State for African Affairs since September 2021.
-She previously served as the U.S. Ambassador to South Sudan from 2015 to 2017.
-She is a career member of the Senior Foreign Service with the rank of Minister Counselor.
+Mary Catherine "Molly" Phee (born 1963) is an American diplomat who had served as assistant secretary of state for African affairs.
+She previously served as the U.S. ambassador to South Sudan from 2015 to 2017.
+She is a career member of the Senior Foreign Service with the rank of minister counselor.

 Early life and education

 Phee is from Chicago.
-She was an undergraduate at Indiana University, where she earned a B.A.
-She pursued graduate studies at the Fletcher School of Law and Diplomacy at Tufts University, earning an M.A. in Law and Diplomacy in 1989.
+She was an undergraduate at Indiana University, where she earned a BA.
+She pursued graduate studies at the Fletcher School of Law and Diplomacy at Tufts University, earning an MA in law and diplomacy in 1989.
 As part of her graduate studies, she participated in an internship program with the United Nations Environment Programme that involved travel and study in Kenya.